 On February 14, 2020, there was a RTO Transaction between Old Digihost and HashChain.
-In connection with completion of the RTO Transaction, HashChain acquired all the issued and outstanding shares of Old Digihost in exchange for 29,820,000 subordinate voting shares of the Company.
-In substance, the transaction involves Old Digihost shareholders obtaining control of the Company; accordingly, the transaction is considered to be a reverse acquisition transaction under which Old Digihost is identified as the accounting acquirer.
+In connection with completion of the RTO Transaction, all the issued and outstanding 6,530,560 HashChain common shares were exchanged for 6,530,560 Digihost subordinate voting shares and all the 5,756,487 Old Digihost common shares were exchanged for 33,412,490 Digihost subordinate voting shares and 10,000 Digihost proportionate voting shares.
+After the share exchange, former HashChain shareholders owned approximately 16% and former Old Digihost shareholders owned approximately 84% of the issued and outstanding Digihost subordinate voting shares.
+In substance, the transaction involves Old Digihost shareholders obtaining control of the Company; accordingly, the transaction is considered to be a reverse takeover transaction under which Old Digihost is identified as the accounting acquirer.

 At the time of the transaction, HashChain had operations in cryptocurrency mining and met the definition of a business, and the transaction was accordingly considered a business combination.
-The purpose of the RTO Transaction was to acquire the operations of HashChain and to obtain listing on a public exchange.
-The transaction costs associated with this RTO Transaction was \$59,149.

-As Old Digihost was deemed to be the acquirer for accounting purposes, these consolidated financial statements present the historical financial information to the date of the Transaction are those of Old Digihost presented as a continuation of Old Digihost.
+Old Digihost, the legal subsidiary, has been treated as the accounting parent company, and the Company, the legal parent, has been treated as the accounting subsidiary in these consolidated financial statements.
+As Old Digihost was deemed to be the acquirer for accounting purposes, these consolidated financial statements present the historical financial information of Old Digihost to the date of the Transaction.